 Early Cameo History

 It’s generally thought that cameos originated in the Middle Eastern regions over 2000 years ago.
 They wouldn’t have been used for the decorative purposes we love them for today – cameos were statement objects.
 They might depict the portrait of the King or Ruler of the time (therefore showing political allegiance of the wearer), or show a religious icon.
 Cameos were also used as amulets and charms to guard against evil spirits and promote good luck.
-The main materials used in the making of ancient cameos were precious gemstones and hard-stones such as marble and agates – shell cameos were considered inferior imitations only to be worn by the poor.
+The main materials used in the making of ancient cameos were precious gemstones and hard-stones such as marble and agates – back then, shell cameos were considered inferior imitations only to be worn by the poor.